No. 8 Oklahoma holds on, beats TCU 28-24

 NORMAN, Okla.
+(AP) — It wasn’t pretty, but Jalen Hurts did what he usually does late in the season — win.

-(AP) — Jalen Hurts passed for two touchdowns and ran for two more and No. 8 Oklahoma held off TCU 28-24 on Saturday night to clinch a spot in the Big 12 championship game.
+The senior passed for two touchdowns and ran for two more, and No. 8 Oklahoma held off TCU 28-24 on Saturday night to clinch a spot in the Big 12 championship game.

-Hurts ran for 173 yards and passed for 145.
-He became the third Oklahoma quarterback to rush for at least 1,000 yards in a season.

-It was a rough game for Hurts throwing the ball, by his standards.
-He connected on just 11 of 21 passes.
+It was a rough game by Hurts’ standards.
+He connected on just 11 of 21 passes, threw an interception that was returned for a touchdown and lost a fumble in the red zone.
+But Hurts, who now has a combined 36-3 record as a starter at Alabama and Oklahoma, was fine after the game.

+“Regardless of the fumble or the pick six or whatever mess-up I may have had today, we found a way,” he said.

 “One of the first games where he just missed a few throws down the field that could have really busted the thing open,” Oklahoma coach Lincoln Riley said.
 “And they were all just long by just a tad bit.
 So he was just a little bit off on some of the deep balls.”